Hugh Falkus Fishing Cumbrian Esk

 Hugh Falkus lived with his wife Kathleen for much of his life at Cragg Cottage in Eskdale, a short walk from the best fishing pools on the Cumbrian Esk, on the first two or three miles above the tide.
 He took full advantage of this and spent many a summer night on the river perfecting his art of fishing the fly for sea trout during the hours of darkness.
 His knowledge and extensive experience gained over many years fishing this little spate river, combined with his undoubted talent as a writer, resulted in the publication of what is still widely regarded as the Sea Trout Fisher’s Bible.

 Shown below are many of the sea trout pools – on the two or three miles of the lower river Esk between Forge Bridge near Eskdale Green and Hinning House, not far above the tidal limit – which Hugh Falkus and his many fishing friends would have fished, throughout the fifties and sixties, when sea trout were more abundant than today.
-In those days, many a sea trout would be caught on the fly at night on favourite pools such as Donald’s, Plumb Dub, Hazel Dub and Meadow Dub, Falkus’s favourite, where he and his wife Kathleen now lie at rest beside the fishing shelter on the left bank.
+In those days, many a sea trout would be caught on the fly at night on favourite pools such as Donald’s, Plumb Dub, Knott End Dub, Hazel Dub and Meadow Dub, where Falkus and his wife Kathleen now lie at rest beside the simple fishing shelter on the left bank.
 The River Esk runs very clear, even in spate.
 It is a small river but has some deceptively deep pools, with some ideal holding lies for sea trout, although many of the pools are now heavily overgrown and not fished so much these days.
 Prince Albert Angling Society manages the fishing on much of this part of the river.

 Sea Trout Fishing Pools on Falkus’s River Esk